-- A center is required to have on staff a Center Director or qualified substitute who is 21 years old, has credits 3 credits each in child development and management/supervision or 2 years' experience as a supervisory/managerial position, at least 1500 hours of work experience with young children in certain settings, and the approved equivalent of an Associate's Degree in Early Childhood Education. - Lead Teachers are required to be 18 years of age, have a high school diploma and at least 18 credits of approved Early Childhood Education or equivalent.
-There must be 1 qualified lead teacher per every 6 staff members. - Associate Teachers must be 18 years of age, have a high school diploma and at least 9 credits in early childhood education or its approved equivalent. - Assistant Teachers or aides must be at least 16 years old and must always be under the direct supervision of a center director, lead teacher or associate teacher. - The director or substitute of a school-age program must be on-site during all operating hours when the program is open 5 hours or less, and 2/3 of the day when open more than 5 hours (holidays).
+- A center is required to have on staff a Center Director or qualified substitute who is present 2/3rds of all operating hours, 21 years old, has three (3) credits each in child development, special needs, curriculum, and management/supervision or two (2) years' experience as a supervisory/managerial position, at least 1500 hours of work experience with young children in certain settings, and the approved equivalent of an Associate's Degree in Early Childhood Education. - Lead Teachers are required to be 18 years of age, have a high school diploma and at least 18 credits of approved Early Childhood Education or equivalent and must include 3 credits in Child Growth and Development.
+There must be one (1) qualified lead teacher per every six (6) staff members. - Associate Teachers must be 18 years of age, have a high school diploma and at least nine (9) credits in early childhood education or its approved equivalent and must include 3 credits in Child Growth and Development.

+Assistant Teacher - Assistant Teachers or aides must be at least 16 years old and must always be under the direct supervision of a center director, lead teacher or associate teacher. - The director or substitute of a school-age program must be on-site during all operating hours when the program is open five (5) hours or less, and 2/3 of the day when open more than five (5) hours (holidays).
 An associate teacher must be present for the other 1/3 of operating hours. - The director or substitute of a child care center, including preschool programs and programs operating in the evening or overnight, must be present for 2/3 of daily operating hours. - NH requires 18 hours per year of ongoing training in early education for all center staff. - The center director, site director, family child care provider and all staff used to meet staff to child ratios are required to be certified in pediatric CPR and First Aid.